Bashar-Owainat/reading-notes/README.md

+# Reading Notes
-- I'm Bahar Owainat
+- I'm **Bahar Owainat**
-- 19 years old
+- *19 years old*
 - I'm a second year software engineering student at ASAC
 - I chose this major to follow my passion in the field of technology

+This site includes the readings I did during the code Fellows training course

-## 102 reading notes
+## Code 102 - Intro to Software Development

 |   Topic   | link        |
 |----------|:-------------